Node Pool Manifest Reference

 Autohealing Manifest

-Autohealing (autoHealing: VALUE) controls the management of NotReady nodes.
+Autohealing (autoHealing option) controls the management of NotReady nodes.

-• If true, the VM will be force rebooted 5 minutes after the last heartbeat time of the node.
+• When set to true, the VM is forced to reboot 5 minutes after the last heartbeat time of the node.
 If the node is not in the ready state 5 minutes after reboot, it is replaced.

 Upgrade Strategy Manifest